Magazine industry sectors

 and inform (such as Loaded, Elle, Radio Times)

-and consumer specialist titles aimed at a specific interest
+and consumer specialist titles aimed at an interest

 or hobby (Car, Total Film, Gardeners' World).
 The UK